 For anyone who has an interest in shipping and the different legalities that ships need to comply with on an international level, or those who are already working in the industry but wish to diversify into a more challenging and fast paced role, then studying for a LLM in maritime law may well be the answer.
 Working in maritime law is a very specialised subject, but one that is useful and diverse.

 There are a large number of universities that offer the option of studying for a LLM in Maritime Law.
 Noticeably, a lot of these are the universities that are based in and around the various UK ports.
-Some of the well-known universities offering the subject of maritime law are Southampton University and the City of London University.
+Some of the well-known universities offering the subject of maritime law are University of Southampton and the City of London University.

 There are also a number of universities in the United States where you can specialise in Maritime Law, the most notable is the Tulane University in Louisana, or for those wishing to go to warmer climates, the University of Hawaii offers study for a maritime LLM.